Air Reserve Technician Program: Basis

 The ART program was first implemented in 1958 as the result of an Air Force study which showed that Air Force Reservists and Air National Guardsmen could be trained, and their operational readiness maintained, by fewer full-time Air Reserve Technicians than by a larger number of full-time active duty Regular Air Force personnel.
-The Air Reserve Technician program saved the Air Force $13 million in 1958 $USD ($132.8 million in 2022 $USD) during its first year of operation.
+The Air Reserve Technician program saved the Air Force US$13 million in 1958 dollars ($132.8 million in 2022 dollars) during its first year of operation.

 As of 2012, Air Reserve Technicians comprised over 10,500 of all personnel assigned in the Air Force Reserve Command, or approximately 15% of total AFRC manning.
 ART manpower in the Air National Guard comprised a slightly higher percentage, numbering approximately 18,000 personnel or +/- 17% of total Air National Guard personnel strength in all 50 states, Puerto Rico, Guam, the Virgin Islands and the District of Columbia.